-Full blood tests will usually be done by your GP or at the POI clinic.
+Full blood tests will usually be done by your GP before your visit to the POI clinic (often to out rule some of those other conditions mentioned above).
+We may repeat them in the POI clinic.
 You may be offered genetic testing too.
-You might also be referred for a DEXA X-ray of the bones and an Ultrasound Scan of your pelvis.

-Ovarian follicle reserve may be assessed by measuring the AMH (Anti-Müllerian hormone) levels and if you are struggling to conceive, you can be referred to the Fertility Services.
+You might also be advised to have a DEXA X-ray of the bones to rule out Osteoporosis and an Ultrasound Scan of your pelvis.
+Ovarian follicle reserve may be assessed by measuring blood levels of AMH (Anti-Müllerian Hormone) and if you are struggling to conceive, you can be referred to the Fertility Services.